Los Angeles Airport

 - Currency Exchange - ICE Curency Exchange has 13 kiosks throughout the airport.
 Locations: TBIT (Arrivals and Departure Levels, South Concourse, North Concourse) • Terminal 2 (Arrivals and Departure Level) • Terminal 3 (Departure Level) • Terminal 4 (Departure Level) • Terminal 5 (Arrivals and Departure Level) • Terminal 6 (Arrivals and Departure Level) • Terminal 7 (Departure Level).

-- Food / Dining - At the time of this update there were no 24-hour food or beverage concessions.
+- Food & Drinks - At the time of this update there were no 24-hour food or beverage concessions.

 - Information Desk - Information not available